oduerr/hsk/hsk5_flashcard_spec.md

 Update the version to 4.08 — 莉娜老师的版本

+### 4.09 Help Page
+Task:
+	1. Add a new static help page (help.html) to the project.
+	2. The page should briefly describe the main controls and the philosophy behind sessions.
+Use the following text:

+Session Controls
+	•	New Run – Starts a fresh session using the chosen vocabulary list.
+	•	Replay… – Loads and replays a previously saved session.
+	•	Save Progress – Saves your current learning progress for later continuation.

+Philosophy

+This tool is designed for active recall and spaced repetition.
+You can rename a session, replay it later, and track mistakes over time.
+The goal is to encourage focused, distraction-free practice while allowing flexibility to pause and resume learning at your own pace.

+	3. Add tooltips to the buttons in the main UI with these texts:
+	•	New Run → "Start a new learning session"
+	•	Replay… → "Replay a previously saved session"
+	•	Save Progress → "Save your progress in the current session"

+	4. Ensure the tooltips match the button functionality.
+	5. Verify the actual button logic matches the descriptions above — if not, update the help page text and tooltips so they reflect the actual behavior.
+	6. Add a “Help” link inside the gear menu that opens help.html in a new tab

+7. Minor Tweak Add the loudspeaker symbol to the upper right side of the card.
+Then it is better accessible for a right handed person.

+Update the version to 4.09 — 莉娜老师的版本

 ### Round 5 – QoL & Safety
 - Undo last action (pop last event; recompute state if feasible) – optional if complex.
 - Confirm on New Run if a run is in progress.